 Eligibility Criteria

 Candidates must be at least 18 years old and legal residents of Florida.
 They need a valid Florida driver’s license or state ID to prove residency.
 Candidates must complete a three-hour education course approved by the state, which provides knowledge about the duties and laws governing notaries in Florida.
-Felons are generally disqualified, but they may apply if their civil rights have been restored.
+Felons are generally disqualified but may apply if their civil rights have been restored.

 Application Process